 From small beginnings importing the crispbread from the bakery in Sweden, we started to gain recognition from top chefs and won numerous awards.
 Demand soon grew and we needed a bigger bakery.
 John Lister – friend and owner of Shipton Mill – joined the business, bringing with him a team of skilled craft bakers with a passion for sourdough and real bread.

 The range is now made in his artisan bakery in the UK, following the original Swedish recipe.
-We use natural, high quality ingredients including John’s organic Shipton Mill flour, organic fresh milk and our precious sourdough, which is allowed to ferment for 16 hours before each batch is made.
+We use natural, high quality ingredients including John’s organic Shipton Mill flour, organic fresh milk and our precious sourdough, which ferments for 16 hours before each batch is made.